ytang19-glitch/FR3-Vision-Guided-Sorting-Cell/docs/development_process/FR3_GRASPING_LESSONS_AND_TROUBLESHOOTING.md

 # FR3 Grasping Lessons and Troubleshooting

+The error is indentation.
+Your return after except EOFError is outside the except block, so the function returns every time—even when you type START.

+Replace everything from print(...) through gripper = GripperController() with:

+            print(
+                "Type START to execute pick and place: ", flush=True,
+            )

+            try:
+                answer = input().strip().upper()

+                self.get_logger().info(
+                    f"Received command: {answer!r}"
+                )

+            except EOFError:
+                self.get_logger().error(
+                    "No keyboard input.
+Run with ros2 run."
+                )
+                return  # This must be inside except

+            if answer != "START":
+                self.get_logger().warning(
+                    f"Operation cancelled.
+Received: {answer!r}"
+                )
+                return

+            # This line is reached only after typing START.
+            gripper = GripperController()

 This note records the most important lessons learned while developing the fixed-position FR3 grasping workflow.

 The main lesson is that a successful grasp is not determined by the gripper command alone.
 The **robot pose**, **gripper opening**, **object placement**, **grasp tolerance parameters**, and **action result handling** all work together.